data-science-infinity/data-science-infinity.github.io/_posts/2021-11-06-Answering-Business-Questions-with-SQL.md

 tags: [SQL, Data Analysis]
 ---

 The aim of this project is to help the business answer questions about their total sales, best customers, and the total sales for each product area.
 We used ***SQL(Structured Query Language)*** as it has two advantages.
 Firstly, it introduced the concept of accessing many records with one single command.
 Secondly, it eliminates the need to specify how to reach a record, e.g. with or without an index.
+This information can be used to support strategic decisions or to report latest results to stakeholders.
 In the future I want to learn ***Tableau*** and use it together with SQL for data visualisation.

 ---